Gamecocks in pro baseball

 Braden Webb, RHP, Single-A Wisconsin (Milwaukee)

-1-2 with a 5.84 ERA in four appearances, with two starts.
-Has 14 strikeouts and seven walks in 12 1/3 innings pitched.
+1-2 with a 5.28 ERA in five appearances with two starts.
+Has 18 strikeouts and seven walks in 15 1/3 innings pitched.

 Tyler Webb, LHP, Triple-A Scranton/Wilkes-Barre (New York Yankees)